A PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY

 5:00pm: The Fairhope Municipal Pier

 Local tip: Sunset times shift through the year.
 Check before you go and aim to be at the end of the pier 30 minutes before sunset.
-The Eastern shore faces west, which means we get sunsets the entire Gulf Coast envies.
+The Eastern shore faces west, which is why we get sunsets the entire Gulf Coast envies.

 7:00pm: Dinner at Sunset Pointe